-As our population increases, health care needs increase.
-It is projected that there will be a nursing shortage in the US.
-There are many levels of nursing degrees and specialties.
+As baby boomers age and health care needs increase, it is projected that there will be a nursing shortage in the US.
+There are many levels of nursing degrees.

 A Licensed Practical Nurse (LPN) has completed one year of in-hospital training.

-If you have earned a liberal arts bachelor’s degree and wish to pursue a nursing degree, there are programs that lead to the Second Degree BSN (Bachelor of Science in Nursing) that allow you to earn a second bachelor’s degree, in nursing, in 1 to 2 years.
+If you have earned a liberal arts bachelor’s degree and wish to pursue a nursing degree, there are programs that lead to the Second Degree BSN (Bachelor of Science in Nursing) that allow you to earn a second bachelor’s degree, in nursing, in one-two years.
 The BSN degree is a prerequisite for advanced nursing degrees that lead to careers as Clinical Nurse Practitioner or Nurse Anesthetist.
-Schools that offer the Second Degree BSN can be found at http://www.bestnursingdegree.com/programs/accelerated-bsn/.
+It is also possible to go into a combined MSN program designed for students with a bachelor’s degree outside of nursing.
+Schools offering either this MSN or a Second Degree BSN can be found using the AACN search at https://www.aacnnursing.org/

-Graduate Record Exam (GRE): Most programs require the GRE general test.
+Graduate Record Exam (GRE): Most but not all programs require the GRE general test.

-Years of post-graduate education required: One to two years
+Years of post-graduate education required: One – two years of an accelerated BSN program

 The Nurse Practitioner provides medical care services similar to those of a Physician Assistant.
 The NP also specializes in areas such as psychiatry or oncology or geriatric care.
 He or she works closely with physicians and other health care providers in providing primary care to patients.
 The NP may take patient histories, evaluate the patient, prescribe medications, and make referrals.
 They may serve as educators, working towards disease prevention.
 NPs most often work in hospitals, clinics, and physician’s offices.

-Programs that prepare nurses to become NPs or CNSs require that one first earn a bachelor’s degree in nursing.
-The Bachelor of Nursing degree can be obtained in 1 to 2 years after completion of a liberal arts bachelor’s program.
+Most programs that prepare nurses to become NPs or CNSs require that one first earn a bachelor’s degree in nursing.
+The Bachelor of Nursing degree can be obtained in 1-2 years after completion of a liberal arts bachelor’s program.
+There are several programs that allow students without the BSN degree to go from a four year college into a combined BSN/NP program.
+Schools offering such programs can be found using the AACN search at https://www.aacnnursing.org/

 Years of post-graduate education required: